hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 <img src="../img/Per_sequence_quality_scores.png" width="800">
 </p>

-We can see that our average quality scores peak well-above 28 and they appear to be mostly unimodal.
-If the average PHRED score peak was lower or perhaps we saw a bimodal distribution for PHRED scores then we might have some concerns.
+We can see that our average quality scores peak well above 28 and they appear to be mostly unimodal.
+If the average PHRED score peak were lower or perhaps we saw a bimodal distribution for PHRED scores, then we might have some concerns.

 ### Per Base Sequence Content

 The next plot is a bit difficult to understand because the quality of the data is good.
-But each sample is on the y-axis and the position in the read is on the x-axis.
+Each sample is on the y-axis and the position in the read is on the x-axis.
 The color (which is mostly dark grey in the example below) indicates base composition bias (%A, %G, %T or %C).
 Ideally, color at each position should be constant throughout the read.
 If, for instance, we saw a bright green band in the 56th position for one of the samples, that would indicate that the the 56th position for some reason had an overabundance of Adenine.
 In fact, if you look *very* closely at the left side of the plots, you may be able to barely see a few faintly colored bands.
-This is actually the result of some primer bias in the beginning of the sequence, but it's effect is quite small.
+This is actually the result of some primer bias in the beginning of the sequence, but its effect is quite small.

 <p align="center">
 <img src="../img/Overall_sequence_content.png" width="800">